TanBinh93/tanbinhphan.github.io/index.md

 author_profile: true
 ---

-I am an **R&D Engineer specialized in image and signal processing**, with strong expertise in **3D optical metrology and computer vision**.
+My name is Binh PHAN.
+I am an **R&D Engineer specialized in image and signal processing**, with strong expertise in **computer vision**.
 My work bridges academic research and industrial R&D, focusing on **3D reconstruction**, **Tomographic reconstruction**, **Structure from motion**, and **Simultaneous Localization and Mapping**.